rakenny1985/THA_2/README.md

 # THA_2
 ## Project Name: USAID Disbursement Research
 ### Project Summary
 * This is a research project for a Data Management class at the LBJ School of Public Policy in Austin.
-While currently in progress, it the goal is to merge open source data into an analyzable dataframe to answer the question: How does USAID decide which countries get the most foreign aid?
+While currently in progress, there are two goals:
+	* To merge open source data into an analyzable dataframe to answer the question: How does USAID decide which countries get the most foreign aid?
+	* To ensure the entire research process is planned, monitored and evaluated by the data management toolkit provided in PA 397C as to produce a replicable research article.
+* Information Sources: Credible open source data from international institutions, academia, countries, or other reputible sources
+* Software: Python 3.0, Gephi, Excel
 ### Previous Work on the Project
 * No direct work prior to this project.
 ### Funding Information